 10. The EAS Message.

-All EAS messages created using either the Common Alerting Protocol or the SAME protocol consist of the following elements
+All EAS messages created using either the Common Alerting Protocol or the SAME protocol consist of the following elements:

 The Event Code: The emergency message will use a specific event code.
 The code that is used must match a code programmed into each EAS decoder for the decoder to respond to the message.
 All event codes used in this plan are approved by the SECC.
 They are defined in this plan and the local plans.

 The Location: The area is defined county by county by using the F.I.P.S. codes listed in this plan.
-For the message to broadcast in multiple areas, each counties F.I.P.S.
+For the message to broadcast in multiple areas, each counties F.I.P.S. must be included.

 NOTE: For a list of FIPS codes for counties used see TAB 3, Delivery of the president’s message